Get insights.

 6.1.
 Purpose of survey

-Start by understanding the purpose of your survey.
+Start with the purpose of your survey.

-Does your survey measure something specific or explore an idea?
+Does your survey measure something specific, or explore an idea?

 6.2.
 Question Sequencing